jamie-mttk/mttk-vue-wrap/MANUAL.md

 #### component

-'component' will evaluated to the proper component by data type.
+'~component' will evaluated to the proper component by data type.
 | Type      | Description  | Sample |
 |  ----         | ----  |----  |
 | String   | The component name which is registered with [app.component](https://vuejs.org/api/application.html#app-component)  | '~component':'ElButton' or  'el-button'|